 - trained staff, dancers, ushers and volunteers

 Pittsburgh Ballet Theatre seeks qualified volunteers (i.e., special education teachers, therapists, etc.) to help with sensory-friendly performances.
-Qualified volunteers can register today!
-If you'd like to make a donation to PBT to help support sensory-friendly performances, please click here to donate, and thank you!
+Qualified volunteers can register today.
+If you’d like to make a donation to PBT to help support sensory-friendly performances, please click here, and thank you!